 To describe the fundamental doctrine that forms the basis of our Father’s plan, Elder McConkie coined the phrase, “The Three Pillars of Eternity.”
 These three pillars, from which all other gospel principles grow, encompass:

-1) God’s creation through His Son,
+1) God’s creation through His Son,2) the fall of man, and

 3) the atonement of Jesus Christ.